NGC 1236 - Elliptical Galaxy in Aries

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 1236.

 Apparent size of NGC 1236The following table reports NGC 1236 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1236 is a visual representation of it.

 Digitized Sky Survey image of NGC 1236

 The image below is a photograph of NGC 1236 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1236 - Elliptical Galaxy morphological classification
+NGC 1236 - Elliptical Galaxy in Aries morphological classification

 Celestial coordinates and finder chart of NGC 1236

 Celestial coordinates for the J2000 equinox of NGC 1236 are provided in the following table: